getredash/website/src/pages/kb/data-sources/python.md

 toc: true
 ---

+{% callout warning %}

+**Security warning:** The Python sandbox is not safe, and we do not consider it a security boundary.
+We do not recommend using the Python data source with untrusted users.
+This is why the Python data source is disabled by default.

+{% endcallout %}

 # Setup

 The Python query runner lets you run arbitrary Python 3 scripts and visualize the contents of a `result` variable declared in the script.
-For security, is disabled by default.
 To enable it add this to your environment:

 ```bash
 REDASH_ADDITIONAL_QUERY_RUNNERS: "redash.query_runner.python"